frederikheld/treecam/README.md

 * The WiFi connection can be set up via a captive portal

-* The services can easily be configured via a central _docker-compose_ file
+* The services can easily be configured via a central _docker-compose_ file and the _balenaCloud_

 * New features and services can be added with moderate Python skills